A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: NVAE Experiments

 \section{NVAE Experiments}

 In the main paper, experiments are conducted on two state-of-the-art GAN methods.
-To showcase the general properties of the proposed approach, we conducted an additional ablation study where we trained a small NVAE \citep{nvae} with $3$ latent scales on Cifar$10$ \citep{cifar100} ($32\times32$ resolution).
-To test its abilities as a data source, we replicated the experiments of \Cref{tab:res-bigbigan} for the \textit{random} case, employing the SimSiam framework and Continuous Sampling. \Cref{tab:nvae_ablation} shows the final Top-$1$ and Top-$5$ accuracies obtained on the Cifar$10$ evaluation set, where the parameters for sampling anchors have been learned during training of the NVAE. \textbf{(a)}: three different perturbation magnitudes for the baseline have been considered. \textbf{(b)} The first two latents are fixed, and latent $2$ is sampled twice (anchor and positive).
-The fine-grained control offered by the multiple variables achieves better scores \wrt the single latent baseline also when NVAE is used, demonstrating the general properties of the proposed approach.
+To showcase the general properties of the proposed approach, we conducted an additional ablation study where we trained a small NVAE \citep{nvae} with $24$ latent variables, organized in $3$ groups, on Cifar$10$ \citep{cifar100} ($32\times32$ resolution).
+The model achieves a FID of $23.63$, and an IS score of $6.36 \pm 0.16$.

+At first, we measure the impact of each latent group replicating the experiments of \Cref{tab:mc_estimation}.
+The results, included in \Cref{tab:mc_nvae}, confirm that the ``global-to-local'' trend is valid also in this case.
+Moreover, we observe that the first group is highly influencing the final outcome with respect to the remaining groups.

+Afterwards, we test the model's abilities as a data source, replicating the experiments of \Cref{tab:res-bigbigan} for the \textit{random} case with SimSiam framework and Continuous Sampling. \Cref{tab:nvae_ablation} shows the final Top-$1$ and Top-$5$ accuracies obtained on the Cifar$10$ evaluation set.
+In this case, the absolute best result is achieved by the same encoder trained on real data ($79.15\%$ accuracy), with a large gap ($54.95 \%$) when using NVAE as a data source without further latent perturbations.
+Adding the same perturbations to all groups provides an immediate accuracy boost ($+5\%$), with various standard deviations.
+After observing the results in \Cref{tab:mc_nvae}, we decided to fix the first group (overused), and find that applying larger perturbations to groups 2-3 only allows for a larger std and additional boost, with a final accuracy of $60.75 \%$.
+These experiments prove the feasibility of our methods also on Autoencoder-based MLVGMs, despite the small model employed.